vyshnalluri/Unsupervised_learning/README.md

 * Filter for cryptocurrencies that have been mined.
 That is, the total coins mined should be greater than zero.

 * In order for your dataset to be comprehensible to a machine learning algorithm, its data should be numeric.
-Since the coin names do not contribute to t he analysis of the data, delete the `CoinName` from the original dataframe.
+Since the coin names do not contribute to the analysis of the data, delete the `CoinName` from the original dataframe.

 * Your next step in data preparation is to convert the remaining features with text values, `Algorithm` and `ProofType`, into numerical data.
 To accomplish this task, use Pandas to create dummy variables.
 Examine the number of rows and columns of your dataset now.
 How did they change?